Campus Improvement Plan

 Staff Recruitment and Retention Strengths

-6-10 year teachers increased by four, beginning year teachers have increased by two, and we retained our 20+ year veteran teachers 2022-23 to 2023-24.
+- 6-10 year teachers increased, beginning year teachers have increased, and we retained our 20+ year veteran teachers 2022-24 school year.

-Teachers were recruited and retained during administrative transition which began in 2023.
+- Teachers were recruited and retained during administrative transition which began in 2023.

 Problem Statements Identifying Staff Recruitment and Retention Needs

-Problem Statement 2: One third of the teaching staff population was not retained at the end of the 2023-24 SY.
-Root Cause: Performance management increased accountability.
+Problem Statement 3: One third of the teaching staff population was not retained at the end of the 2024-2025 SY.

 Family and Community Engagement